b0b90/awesome-cubbbix-tools/README.md

 ## Engineering Blog
 - [10 Aesthetic Instagram Bio Ideas & How to Create Them](https://cubbbix.com/aesthetic-instagram-bio-ideas/) — Aesthetic fonts, bios, and captions for Instagram (2025 Guide)
+- [Do I Have ADHD?
+The Science Behind Adult ADHD Screening (And What to Do Next)](https://cubbbix.com/adult-adhd-self-test-guide/) — Millions of adults live with undiagnosed ADHD.
+Learn how the WHO-validated ASRS-v1.1 screener works, what the science says about Likert-based scoring, and the evidence-based steps you should take after screening positive — including cognitive health supplements backed by clinical research.
 - [AMD Ryzen 5 9600X Review (2026)](https://cubbbix.com/amd-ryzen-5-9600x-review/) — Zen 5 specs, gaming benchmarks, and 65W efficiency — the mid-range CPU champion reviewed
 - [Freelancer.com Review: Navigating the Global Freelance Economy in 2026](https://cubbbix.com/freelancer-review-2026/) — Is Freelancer.com still the best platform for digital nomads?
 We analyze its 87M+ user base and history.
 - [AWS Data Centre UAE Outage: What Happened & Alternatives](https://cubbbix.com/aws-uae-outage-explained/) — A fire at the Amazon Data Centre UAE has caused massive AWS outages, taking down the ADCB app.
 What happened and what's next?